FREQUENTLY ASKED QUESTIONS

 Q: How many schools are in Weld RE-4, and how many students do we serve?

-Last school year (2022 - 2023), we served 8,228 students.
+This school year (2023 - 2024), we served 8,459 students.
 The district boundary encompasses 103 square miles, and includes Windsor, Severance, West Greeley, and unincorporated Weld County.
 Our district is home to two high schools, two middle schools, four elementary schools, and one primary school.
 We also host one charter school that offers elementary, middle, and high school programs, as well as one charter school that offers grades K-8.

 Q: How many of these students come from outside of our boundaries?

-Due to capacity issues, we greatly limit how many choice applications we accept from students outside of our boundaries.
-For the 2022 - 2023 school year, there were 625 choice enrollment students, which includes Windsor Charter Academy students.
+Due to capacity issues, we greatly limit how many Choice applications we accept from students outside of our boundaries.
+For the 2023 - 2024 school year, there were 662 Choice Enrollment students, which includes Windsor Charter Academy and American Legacy Academy students.
 It should also be noted that this number includes the children of our staff members and foreign exchange students.

 Q: Why did you put modulars right off of Main Street at Windsor Middle?